Common Estate Planning Components

 How Often Should I Update My Estate Plan?

-Most people benefit from reviewing their estate plan every three to five years, or sooner if there is a significant life event.
-Examples include a marriage, divorce, birth of a child or grandchild, major change in assets, or a move into or out of New Jersey.
-Regular reviews help ensure that your documents still reflect your wishes, that the people you named in key roles are still appropriate, and that any changes in tax or elder-law rules have been taken into account.
+Most people benefit from reviewing their estate plan every three to five years, or sooner after a significant life event, a marriage, divorce, birth of a child or grandchild, major change in assets, or a move into or out of New Jersey.
+Regular reviews help confirm that your documents still reflect your wishes, that the people you named in key roles are still the right choices, and that any changes in tax or elder-law rules have been addressed.

-An online will may seem convenient, but it often does not address New Jersey-specific laws, inheritance tax rules, or coordination with retirement accounts and beneficiary designations.
-Documents that are not properly executed or that conflict with other planning can create confusion for your family and sometimes lead to court involvement.
-Having your plan reviewed by an attorney familiar with Somerset County procedures can help identify gaps, resolve inconsistencies, and provide a more complete strategy.
+An online will often doesn’t address New Jersey-specific laws, inheritance tax rules, or coordination with retirement accounts and beneficiary designations.
+Documents that aren’t properly executed, or that conflict with other planning, can create confusion for your family and sometimes lead to court involvement.
+Having your plan reviewed by an attorney familiar with Somerset County Surrogate’s Court procedures can identify gaps, resolve inconsistencies, and give you a more complete strategy.

-Probate assets are those that pass under your will and are handled through the Surrogate’s Court after you pass away, such as accounts in your name alone without a beneficiary.
+Probate assets pass under your will and are handled through the Surrogate’s Court after you pass away, for example, accounts held in your name alone without a beneficiary designation.
 Non-probate assets pass directly to a named beneficiary or joint owner, such as life insurance with a designated beneficiary or jointly owned real estate with rights of survivorship.
-Understanding which of your assets fall into each category is important because it affects how quickly heirs receive them, what paperwork is required, and how your overall estate plan should be structured.
+Knowing which of your assets fall into each category matters because it affects how quickly heirs receive them, what paperwork is required, and how your overall plan should be structured.

-Start planning your legacy today.
-Whether you are creating your first plan or updating an existing one, we provide the practical guidance you need to protect what matters most.
+Ready to protect what matters most?
+Whether you’re creating your first plan or updating an existing one, we provide practical, personalized guidance every step of the way.
 Call (732) 538-7904 or reach out online to schedule your free consultation.